Sep. 13 - Business Meeting @ Lawrence Free State HS

 Music is available from Senseney and J.W.
 Pepper.

-Teacher's Job Prior to the registration deadline
+Teacher's Job Prior to the nomination deadline

-Teacher's Job between registration and the festival
+Teacher's Job between nomination and the festival

 - Select students